 The film deals with a "tiger" kidnapping, this is a crime in which an abduction forms part of a robbery.
 A person of importance to the victim is held hostage as collateral until the victim has met the criminal's demands.

-While filming outside Kamloops at the "Cabin" set, Harrison Ford would often borrow the quad ATV from the greens dept, so he could bomb back and forth to set from his trailer without using a driver and van.
+While filming outside Kamloops at the "Cabin" set, Harrison Ford would often borrow the quad ATV from the greens department, so he could go back and forth to the set from his trailer without using a driver and van.

 When Ravi and Jack are talking about the hacker, the program running on the computer is an open source packet-capture utility called Ethereal.
 A real network administrator would use that tool (or a similar one) to track an intruder.

 While filming in Vancouver, Harrison Ford took possession of his newest plane, a Citation jet.
 It was flown up to Vancouver for him.
 Harrison treated the producers, director, writer and production designer to a flight in his new plane on a scout up to Kamloops.

 On the last days of principal photography at the "cabin" location outside Kamloops, British Columbia, Veronica McAleer, the make-up artist for Paul Bettany invited the crew to show her their scars so she could photograph them for inspiration in building the designs for Bettany's character make up in The Da Vinci Code (2006).